Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 **Question.** In your report, explain the default lifecycle of a JAX-RS Resource class.
 Is a new instance instantiated for every incoming request, or does the runtime treat it as a singleton?
 Elaborate on how this architectural decision impacts the way you manage and synchronize your in-memory data structures (maps/lists) to prevent data loss or race conditions.

-By default, Jersey creates a fresh instance of each resource class for every incoming request.
-The JAX-RS specification calls this the "per-request" lifecycle, and it is the behaviour used throughout this project because no resource class is annotated with `@Singleton` and no explicit binding is registered in `JakartaRestConfiguration.java`.
-The practical consequence is that instance fields on a resource class are thread-confined: `SensorRoom`, `SensorResource`, and `SensorReadingResource` each hold a service-layer collaborator as an instance field, and those fields are only visible to the thread handling the request that triggered the resource's construction.
+By default, Jersey creates a new instance of each resource class for every request that comes in.
+The JAX-RS spec refers to this as the "per-request" lifecycle.
+None of the resource classes in this project use `@Singleton`, and there is no custom binding in `JakartaRestConfiguration.java`, so they all follow this default.
+This means any instance fields on a resource class are only visible to the one thread handling that request — `SensorRoom`, `SensorResource`, and `SensorReadingResource` each store a service-layer reference as an instance field, and it never leaks to another thread.

-The data that genuinely crosses request boundaries lives in the repository classes. `repository/RoomRepository.java` and `repository/SensorRepository.java` each declare a `private static final List<T>` initialised through `Collections.synchronizedList(new ArrayList<>())`.
-Every read and write method on these repositories acquires a monitor on the backing list via `synchronized (roomStore) { ... }` or `synchronized (sensorStore) { ... }`.
-Two common failure modes are ruled out by that pattern: `ConcurrentModificationException` from a reader traversing the list while a writer removes an element, and lost updates from two writers racing on `List.set`.
-The readings store follows the same idiom: `repository/ReadingRepository.java` holds a `static final HashMap<String, List<SensorReading>>` keyed by `sensorId` and guards every read and write with a `synchronized (readingHistory) { ... }` block.
-The lock covers the lazy-create on first-reading path so two threads posting the first reading for a new sensor converge on the same list, and all three repositories share the same locking model, which makes the concurrency story easier to describe in a viva.
+The shared data that actually lives across requests is in the repository layer. `repository/RoomRepository.java` and `repository/SensorRepository.java` both declare a `private static final List<T>` wrapped in `Collections.synchronizedList(new ArrayList<>())`, and every method that touches the list does so inside a `synchronized (roomStore)` or `synchronized (sensorStore)` block.
+This prevents two things: a `ConcurrentModificationException` if one thread is iterating the list while another removes from it, and lost updates when two threads write at the same time.
+The readings store in `repository/ReadingRepository.java` works the same way — it has a `static final HashMap<String, List<SensorReading>>` keyed by `sensorId`, and every access goes through `synchronized (readingHistory)`.
+The lock also covers the lazy-create path (when the first reading arrives for a new sensor), so two threads posting simultaneously end up with the same list rather than overwriting each other.

-The specification's compound rule "delete a room only if it has no sensors" is a check-then-act sequence that spans both stores, and primitive list-level locking is not enough to keep it safe under concurrent writes.
-Two race windows would otherwise violate the room-sensor link invariant (no sensor should reference a room that has been deleted, and no room should be deleted while sensors still reference it): `RoomService.decommissionRoom` could observe an empty sensor query and remove the room between that check and a concurrent `SensorService.registerSensor` that was about to insert a sensor for that room; `SensorService.registerSensor` could confirm the parent room exists and be interrupted by a concurrent `RoomService.decommissionRoom` that found no sensors and finished before the register appended the new sensor.
-Either race orphans a sensor.
+The tricky part is the rule "a room can only be deleted if no sensors reference it".
+This is a check-then-act across two stores, and locking each store individually is not enough.
+Without a shared lock, two race conditions can break the invariant.
+First, `RoomService.decommissionRoom` could check for sensors, find none, and start deleting the room — meanwhile `SensorService.registerSensor` is in the middle of adding a sensor to that same room.
+The sensor ends up pointing at a deleted room.
+Second, the reverse: `registerSensor` confirms the room exists, but before it finishes inserting, `decommissionRoom` runs, sees no sensors, and deletes the room.
+Either way, you get an orphaned sensor.

-`repository/RoomRepository.java` declares a `public static final Object INTEGRITY_LOCK`, a dedicated shared monitor, and both `service/RoomService.decommissionRoom` and `service/SensorService.registerSensor` acquire it at the top of their critical section.
-The decommission path is shown below. `registerSensor` wraps its own parent lookup, sensor insert, and `sensorIds` append in an identical `synchronized (RoomRepository.INTEGRITY_LOCK)` block.
+To fix this, `repository/RoomRepository.java` declares a `public static final Object INTEGRITY_LOCK`.
+Both `service/RoomService.decommissionRoom` and `service/SensorService.registerSensor` grab this lock before doing anything.
+The decommission logic looks like this, and `registerSensor` uses the same `synchronized (RoomRepository.INTEGRITY_LOCK)` wrapper around its room lookup, sensor insert, and `sensorIds` update.

 ```java
 public void decommissionRoom(String id) {